jasper-zheng/nn_terrain_tilde/README.md

 ## Build Instructions

-For nn_tilde 1.6.0, externals in nn_terrain are supposed to be compiled with nn_tilde, therefore we made this into a forked repository from nn_tilde, and we copied the instructions from the original repository.
-By following these repository, you will get all externals in nn_tilde and nn_terrain.
+For nn_tilde 1.6.0, externals in `nn.terrain~` are supposed to be compiled with `nn~`, therefore we made this into a forked repository from nn_tilde, and we copied the instructions from the original repository.
+By following these repository, you will get all MaxMSP externals in `nn~` and `nn.terrain~`.
+However, `nn.terrain~` doesn't have a PureData version at this point.

 ## macOS